Company

 • Which of these requirements will be addressed through the information security management system.”

-An interested party can be an individual or a group of people that are affected by the organisation’s activities.
-An interested party may include employees, partners, suppliers, customers etc.
+So who or what constitutes an interested party?
+An interested party can be an individual stakeholder or a group of people who are affected by the organisation’s activities.
+An interested party may include, but is not limited to, employees, management, directors, partners, suppliers, and customers.

-The organisation must then determine the requirements of the individual interested parties whether its legal and regulatory requirements, contractual obligations or any other related requirement while balancing the organisation's needs.
+The organisation must then determine the requirements of the individual interested parties, whether that’s legal and regulatory requirements, contractual obligations or any other related requirements, while balancing the organisation's needs.